Proverbs 1 – Wisdom’s Beginning and Call

 When your terror comes like a storm,

 a.
 How long, you simple ones, will you love simplicity?
 Wisdom begins her appeal by addressing those who most need her help – the simple ones, those who are untrained in the ways of wisdom.

 i.
 She challenged those without wisdom to give account for their lack, asking “How long?”
 How many more weeks, months, or years will the simple ones reject or neglect wisdom’s help?

 ii.
-“If the call has been extended for some time—‘How long?’ (v.
-22; see also Isa 65:2)—then this warning is given for a prolonged refusal.
+“If the call has been extended for some time—‘How long?’
+(Proverbs 1:22; see also Isaiah 65:2)—then this warning is given for a prolonged refusal.
 Because wisdom has been continually rejected, wisdom will laugh at the calamity of those who have rejected it.”
 (Ross)

 iii.
 The problem with these simple ones was that they loved their simplicity.
 They preferred their foolish ignorance than the effort and correction required by the love and pursuit of wisdom.